Evaluation modules for quantum toroidal ${\mathfrak{gl}}_n$ algebras: Evaluation modules

 Denote $\mathbf{P}= (P_0(z),\ldots,P_{n-1}(z))$.
 We call the $n$-tuple of rational functions $\bs P$ the highest weight of $V$.

 Highest weight modules of $\E'_n$ were studied in detail in \cite{FJMM1}.

 Since the evaluation map is graded, the evaluation highest weight $U'_q\widehat{\gl}_n$ module with highest weight vector $v$ is a highest weight $\E'_n$ module with highest vector $v$.
-The following proposition describes the corresponding highest weight.
+Indeed, using Lemma 2.4 in \cite{FJMM}, we find the principal degrees